geraintpalmer/SAS-R/LabSheets/Week_02.md

 # Week 1 - Conditional Statements, flow control and functions

 This lab sheet will serve as a basic introduction to programming.
-After this session you will know the basic python syntax to carry out the following:
+After this session you will know the basic Python syntax to carry out the following:

 + Set up basic variables;
 + Write if statements (so called: 'Conditional statements');